CAMBI-tech/BciPy/bcipy/acquisition/README.md

         print("Number of samples: {0}".format(client.get_data_len()))
         client.stop_acquisition()

-The daq/tests/client_test.py file also demonstrates how the various components interact and can be mocked.
+The demo folder contains additional examples of how the various components interact and can be mocked.

-### Client Architecture
+### Architecture

 A `DataAcquisitionClient` is initialized with a `Connector`  and optionally a `Processor`, `Buffer`, and `Clock`.
 A connector is a driver that knows how to connect to and communicate with specific EEG hardware/software, as well as decode the sensor data.
 Supported connectors can be queried through the `registry`.